-Of all our vacation packages, The Amazon Vacations are the most mysterious of our adventures.
+Of all our Brazil vacation packages, the Amazon Vacations are the most mysterious of our adventures.

 When visiting Amazonia, you will become one of the few people who have had the chance to take in the full extent of the diversity of shapes and colours on our planet.
 On an Amazon vacation you will admire the ingenuity of the men and women who managed to settle here and adapt to this region that is so difficult to reach from the outside.

 Set off and discover the largest rainforest in the world, the size of Europe.
 An adventure you will never forget.
 This destination offers a unique immersion in the heart of one of the last truly wild places on earth.

 Exclusive stays in the heart of the Brazilian jungle

 This gigantic jungle, still largely unexplored, is an icon of untouched nature and continues to fascinate humans with its almost supernatural exuberance and impressive dimensions that truly are hard to believe!

 Our Amazon vacations give you the opportunity to encounter unique animal species such as pink dolphins, blue macaws and an abundance of tropical birds, not forgetting dozens of species of monkeys and other mammals!